suixinsuo/olympus-protocol/docs/Using Components.md

 }
 }
 ```
-a) You can see that the the function receives a deployer object that can deploy the contracts [Check Documentation](https://truffleframework.com/docs/truffle/testing/testing-your-contracts)and information of the network that we are deploying on.
+a) You can see that the the function receives a deployer object that can deploy the contracts [Check Documentation](https://truffleframework.com/docs/truffle/testing/testing-your-contracts) and information of the network that we are deploying on.
 You can use this information to further customize your deployment function.

 b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken, for our test.There is a slight difference in the syntax for deploying contracts with parameters and deploying contracts without.
 An example of a contract that does need parameters can be found in the `deployExchange` function.